Goals

 How Fuel helps

-For many adults, the app is most useful when it protects basics: enough protein, enough food on active days, less random overeating on inactive days, and a steady read on weight and recovery.
+For many adults, the app is most useful when it keeps four things steady: enough protein, enough food on active days, less random overeating on quiet days, and a reliable read on weight and recovery.

 Food quality matters as much as macros.
-Balanced Diet, Omega-3 Fatty Acids, Fiber Intake, and Protein Quality are more useful concepts than chasing a trendy diet label.
+Balanced Diet, Omega-3 Fatty Acids, Fiber Intake, and Protein Quality are better anchors than a trendy diet label.
 If you want a diet pattern with broad support and good food quality, Mediterranean Diet is a strong base.
+If you want one supplement that is often useful in this phase, The Complete Guide to Creatine (2026) is the right read, and Creatine for Women covers the life stage angle.

 The target is not dietary purity.
-The target is a week of eating that supports training, weight control, and day to day energy.
+The target is a week of eating that keeps training, weight control, and daily energy in a range that still feels normal.

 What progress looks like